Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 The one thing I like about playing on-line at hardwood euchre is you have to ability to go back and replay the games.
 It's always a pleasure to watch the top players in battle.
-For motivated players, this is a great learning tool.
+For motivated players, this is also a great learning tool.

-With all his trump gone, West randomly leads the jack of diamonds.
+With his trump gone, West randomly leads the jack of diamonds.
 His team's only hope now is that the maker(E) has aces.

 West then leads the ace of diamonds and it walks the board.
 Next he leads the king of spades.

 Now South gets into the act and takes the trick with the ace of spades, He then thinks.
 'Gee, the dealer, after taking the first trick with the right, didn't lead back the king of trump but instead played the ace of diamonds.
 Could this mean my queen is the boss trump?'

 Well yes, it was and what started out as a block has turned into a point maker.
 Hands like this not only show the importance of a trump lead on a block but the importance of paying attention to what cards have been played.

 Please note that the above examples are not permission to throw out the guidelines suggested in earlier lessons, but instead illustrates having the ability to adapt to the situation is an essential requirement for any euchre good player.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.